Mya (singer): Influences

-Mya's musical influences include Sade Adu, Janet Jackson, Michael Jackson, Stevie Wonder, Aretha Franklin, Prince, Chaka Khan, Minnie Riperton, and Madonna.
-Mya praises Steve Wonder for his ability to hear music and play music and feel it and get other people to feel it, and Madonna for her boldness and courage.
-Mya calls Minnie Riperton her favorite female singer and Prince her musical hero, stating, "He's someone who takes risks.
+Mýa's musical influences include Sade, Janet Jackson, Michael Jackson, Stevie Wonder, Aretha Franklin, Prince, Chaka Khan, Minnie Riperton, and Madonna.
+Mýa praises Stevie Wonder for his ability to hear music and play music and feel it and get other people to feel it, and Madonna for her boldness and courage.
+Mýa calls Minnie Riperton her favorite female singer and Prince her musical hero, stating, "He's someone who takes risks.
 He's an all-around entertainer, hell of a performer.
 He's a genius."

-Mya's dance influences include Gregory Hines, Michael Jackson, Janet Jackson, Savion Glover, Jimmy Slyde, Electric Boogaloos, Rock Steady Crew, Cyd Charisse, Gene Kelly, Fred Astaire and Sammy Davis Jr.
+Mýa's dance influences include Gregory Hines, Michael Jackson, Janet Jackson, Savion Glover, Jimmy Slyde, Electric Boogaloos, Rock Steady Crew, Cyd Charisse, Gene Kelly, Fred Astaire and Sammy Davis Jr.

 She cites Lena Horne and Liza Minnelli as her role models.

 Alter ego

-Introduced to audiences through her song, "Worth It", Mya credits notorious mob accountant Meyer Lansky for American Mafia, as inspiration for her new handle.
-The singer ties her low-key nature to his laid-back image and her independent artist status to his birthdate on the United States' Independence Day.
+Introduced to audiences through her song, "Worth It", Mýa credits notorious mob accountant Meyer Lansky for American Mafia, as inspiration for her new alias.